pmarcelino/udacity-final-project/README.md

 ## Resources

-No additional resources or references are available.
+No additional resources or references are available at this time.